KeithSloan/GDML/README.md

 ## Important Noticies

+### New Gmsh facility - Gmsh Min Tessellate (12/22)

+Uses a recent facility in Gmsh to Tessellate and then **recombine** facets, reducing the complexity of the mesh.
+Trival example is that a cube will be 6 Quad Facets, rather than 12 Triangular Facets.

 ### New branch **loops**

 Munther has created a new branch which adds support for importing GDML files with loops.